Skip to main content

 0.65 CEU’s

-You will need regular access to a computer with an internet connection.
-High speed broadband access (LAN, Cable or DSL) is recommended.
+Participants will need reliable access to a computer with a stable internet connection.
+High‑speed broadband (LAN, cable, or DSL) is recommended.

 Accommodations